 TI:GER is a four-semester program, beginning in the fall.
 Admitted students interested in the program must complete a separate application.
 To request an application contact us online or call the MBA Admissions Office at 404.894.8722.

 In case competitions, students have the chance to solve real business problems in team-based environments.
 Georgia Tech MBA students can compete in areas such as global supply chain, international business, operations, marketing, and sustainable development.
-Participation is organized through MBA clubs, including:
+Participation is typically organized through MBA clubs.
+Student clubs and organizations include:

 |Opportunities in the Executive MBA Program|